100 Films to Watch Before the Collapse

 - Arndt, Micheal.
 Little Miss Sunshine.

 Pretty much faultless in my view, although criticised by discerning people, as modern popular films are (like Toy Story 3, for example, also written by Arndt — although he also put his name to the atrocious institutionalised-mindyack of Inside Out).
-I mentioned once to a group of Sudanese businessmen that I loved this film and they were absolutely disgusted — how could you enjoy a film about losing!
+I mentioned once to a group of Sudanese businessmen that I loved this film and they were absolutely disgusted — how could you enjoy a film about losing!?

 - Attenborough, David.
 The Life Series.

 I’d like Attenborough to mention capitalism, just once, and his adherence to the silly ideology of extreme genetic-determinism is annoying, but he’s beyond reproach.
 These films though become sadder every time I watch them.
+One day soon they’ll be all we have left.

 - Banksy.
 Exit Through the Gift Shop.